Meschreiber/keywordQueryPOC/README.md

 # On-boarding POC

-This proof of concept demonstrates how Algolia's [instantSearch.js](https://www.algolia.com/doc/tutorials/search-ui/instant-search/build-an-instant-search-results-page/instantsearchjs/#before-starting) can be used in conjunction with custom widgets to show keyword suggestions in addition to query rules.
+This proof of concept demonstrates how Algolia's [instantSearch.js](https://www.algolia.com/doc/tutorials/search-ui/instant-search/build-an-instant-search-results-page/instantsearchjs/#before-starting) can be used in conjunction with custom widgets to show keyword suggestions as a dropdown in addition to query rules.

 ## Dataset